-The Company's office is located at Suite 303 - 570 Granville Street, Vancouver, British Columbia, Canada, V6C 3P1, and the Company's warehouse is located at 4664 Lougheed Highway, Unit W030, Burnaby, British Columbia, Canada, V5C 5T5.
+The Company's office is located at Suite 575 - 510 Burrard Street, Vancouver, British Columbia, Canada, V6C 3A8, and the Company's warehouse is located at 4664 Lougheed Highway, Unit W030, Burnaby, British Columbia, Canada, V5C 5T5.
 The Company's registered office is located at Suite 3200 - 650 West Georgia Street, Vancouver, British Columbia, Canada, V6B 4P7.

-On June 28, 2021, the Company incorporated a wholly owned subsidiary Yo Eleven Gaming Inc. ("Yo Eleven") under the Business Corporations Act (British Columbia).
+Yo Eleven Gaming Inc. ("Yo Eleven") was incorporated under the Business Corporations Act (British Columbia).
 Effective November 4, 2021, pursuant to a Plan of Arrangement under the British Columbia Corporations Act, the Company transferred certain online gaming software to Yo Eleven in exchange for 16,966,931 Yo Eleven common shares which were then distributed to the Company's registered and beneficial shareholders as of November 1, 2021 on the basis of 1 Yo Eleven common share for every 5 Jackpot common shares held by Jackpot shareholders (the "Spinout").
 As of the completion of the Spinout, Yo Eleven is no longer a subsidiary of Jackpot.

 As the shareholders of the Company continued to hold their respective interests in Yo Eleven, there was no resulting change of control in Yo Eleven.
-Therefore, in accordance with IFRIC 17 Distribution of Non-cash Assets to Owners, the Company recognized the distribution of assets to Yo Eleven at their historical costs, which was \$nil.